The United Nations’ Universal Periodic Review and Summary of the PMCS' UPR joint submission

 The submission recommends the introduction of maximum timeframes, and independent review avenues for immigration detention.

 Australia’s domestic legislation in relation to citizenship deprivation creates the risk of rendering Australian citizens stateless.
-Current provisions introduced into the Australian Citizenship Act 2007 (Cth) by the Australian Citizenship Amendment (Allegiance to Australia) Act 2015 (Cth) provide for deprivation of citizenship if a person engages in various terrorist activities, serves in the armed forces of an enemy country or a declared terrorist organisation, or has been convicted of terrorism offences or certain other offences.6 Further, at the time of the joint submission, the Australian Citizenship Amendment (Citizenship Cessation) Bill 2019 (Cth) had been proposed, seeking to further extend these citizenship deprivation powers.
-More recently, this bill was passed into law in September 2020.
+Current provisions in the Australian Citizenship Act 2007 (Cth) provide for deprivation of citizenship if a person engages in various terrorist activities, serves in the armed forces of an enemy country or a declared terrorist organisation, or has been convicted of terrorism offences or certain other offences.10

 1Human Rights Council, Human Rights Council Resolution 5/1, UN Doc A/HRC/RES/5/1 (18 June 2007) annex ‘Institution-Building of the United Nations Human Rights Council’ paras 1 – 2; UN Human Rights Council hosted by OHCHR, ‘Universal Periodic Review’